 And in case the world doesn't seem crappy enough, there's places like Madhaven (the ruins of Manhattan Island).
-Miles upon miles of shattered buildings populated by barbaric Nightmare Fuel mutants, the place is so full of ghosts that psychics are driven insane within hours and anyone else is unlikely to be much better off.
+Miles upon miles of shattered buildings populated by barbaric and freakish mutants, the place is so full of ghosts that psychics are driven insane within hours and anyone else is unlikely to be much better off.

 Creative Sterility: Archie-3.
 For all that it's the most advanced A.I. created by Mankind, and can tweak any design it gets its hands on, it lacks the ability to come up with designs on its own.
 As a result Archie has to rely on Hagan Lonovich, a Puny Earthling who sits around thinking up new robot designs for Archie to work on.

 It should be noted that it's not so much that Archie cannot have ideas of its own as that it doesn't believe its ideas are any good.
 As explained in the second Rifts Sourcebook, amongst Archie-3's many mental issues is a serious case of low self-esteem.
 Archie just never can believe its own ideas are worthwhile, and the rare occasions it does try to do something independent usually goes wrong, which only further hurts Archie's ego.
 For example, Archie-3 gets the idea to experiment with dimensional magic and accidentally unleashes the Mechanoids upon Rifts Earth, something that the sourcebook notes will make Archie-3 refuse to ever get involved with dimension magic and leylines again.